-George Hammond is the first recipient of The George Hammond Award, an award named in his honor.
+George Hammond is the namesake and first recipient of the George Hammond Award.

-George is a man of ‘Commitment’ – Service to God, his family, his Country, and also to Pikes Peak Habitat for Humanity and the families it serves.
-George is ‘humble’ – he is never motivated by recognition, in fact, the very opposite.
+George is a man of commitment – service to God, his family, his country, and also to Pikes Peak Habitat for Humanity and the families it serves.
+George is humble.
+He is never motivated by recognition; in fact, the very opposite is true.
 While he is always appreciative, his motivation is for accomplishing the job at hand and serving the need versus any self-serving purpose.
-And, George is a ‘Role Model’ – he leads by doing and setting a good example.
+And George is a role model – he leads by doing and setting a good example.

-These characteristics that most stand out about George Hammond, and his more than 25 years of tireless dedication to PPHFH, are why he is the worthy recipient of not just this award, but of it being created in his name.
-George has worked on all but one house PPHFH has built to date.
+These characteristics that most stand out about George Hammond, and his more than 30 years of tireless dedication to Pikes Peak Habitat, are why he is the worthy recipient not just of this award, but of it being created in his name.
+George has worked on all but one house Pikes Peak Habitat has built to date.

 George Hammond Homes

-A George Hammond Home will be built to honor each recipient, and its construction will be undertaken entirely by ‘Regular Volunteers’ (with the exception of required trades).
-Typically the build will occur in the next financial year (FY) after the award has been presented.
+A George Hammond Home is built to honor each award recipient, and its construction is undertaken by Core Volunteers (with the exception of required trades).
+Typically, the build occurs in the next financial year (FY) after the award has been presented.

-Wherever possible, the awardee will be present at all ceremonies and other related events associated with their George Hammond Home.
-If the award is presented posthumously, then the awardee’s closest kin and friends will be invited to represent the deceased.
+Whenever possible, the awardee is present at all ceremonies and other related events associated with their George Hammond Home.
+If the award is presented posthumously, then the awardee’s closest kin and friends are invited to represent the deceased.

-Appropriate branding and banners will be on display at the construction site while the build is taking place.
+Appropriate branding and banners are on display at the construction site while the build is taking place.

 The Nomination Process

-The George Hammond Award Nomination Form is now available on PPHFH’s website and in hard copy form from the affiliate business office.
-A PPHFH volunteer or staff member, who are both respectively currently volunteering or employed in good standing, may jointly nominate a fellow volunteer who is also current and in good standing with the affiliate (recently deceased volunteers included) for consideration for the George Hammond Award.
-A deadline of thirty (30) days out will be posted once every financial year (FY) for the nomination window, via PPHFH's website and electronic newsletter.
+A Pikes Peak Habitat for Humanity volunteer or staff member, who are both respectively currently volunteering or employed in good standing, may jointly nominate a fellow volunteer who is also current and in good standing with the affiliate (recently deceased volunteers included) for consideration for the George Hammond Award.
+A deadline of 30 days out will be posted once every financial year (FY) for the nomination window, via Pikes Peak Habitat's website and electronic newsletter.

 An individual may only receive the George Hammond Award once, be it when they were alive or deceased.

-It is envisioned that this award will not be presented annually, but rather bestowed when a volunteer is identified for their significant and positive contributions to the mission of PPHFH that are very similar in nature to the spirit and reason why the original award was established.
+It is envisioned that this award will not be presented annually, but rather bestowed when a volunteer is identified for their significant and positive contributions to the mission of Pikes Peak Habitat that are very similar in nature to the spirit and reason why the original award was established.